How to Start a T-Shirt Business

-You’ll likely come across people offering crazy things like a year of artwork for $100.
+When searching around on the internet, you’ll likely come across people offering crazy things, like a year of artwork for $100.
 We think this is absolutely crazy.

 Every t-shirt business owner should have access to a system that allows them to create their own custom artwork and they shouldn’t have to pay for it.

 As a quick aside, if you do happen to have graphic design skills, know someone who does, or have a customer who has their own artwork, you can absolutely upload that and produce a transfer from it.